DE 25-IB49 2025-10-06

 Does Delaware FOIA require state agencies to accept written public comments at meetings, or can they require comments to be made verbally during the public comment period?

 Short answer: Verbal is enough.
-The Delaware Office of State Planning Coordination did not violate FOIA by refusing to accept Amy Roe's written comments before the September 3, 2025 PLUS (Preliminary Land Use Service) meeting on NCC Data Centers.
-Section 10004(a) refers to 'time' for public comment, suggesting verbal comments.
-Section 10006A(c)(6) requires electronic means for public comment in virtual meetings, which OSPC provided through Microsoft Teams.
-Roe attended and gave verbal comment, mooting the issue.
+The AG determined that the Office of State Planning Coordination did not violate FOIA when it declined Amy Roe's written comments before the September 3, 2025 PLUS (Preliminary Land Use Service) meeting on NCC Data Centers.
+Section 10004(a) requires 'time for public comment' and lets a body limit the time allotted, which the AG read as pointing to verbal comment; nothing in FOIA requires accepting written comments.
+For the virtual portion, Section 10006A(c)(6) was satisfied because OSPC let the public monitor and give verbal comment over Microsoft Teams.

 Disclaimer: This is an official Delaware Attorney General opinion.
 AG opinions are persuasive authority but not binding precedent.
 This summary is for informational purposes only and is not legal advice.
 Consult a licensed Delaware attorney for advice on your specific situation.